MicJagger/personal-website/README.md

 # personal-website

 This is my personal website!
-It should be live at https://michaeljagiello.micjagger.net/
+It should be live at the linked URL on this page.

-This website is built using TypeScript / React.js.
+This website is built using React.js in TypeScript.

-## Running
+## Installation

 If you would like to run this website locally yourself, here it is:

-0. Ensure you have npm installed for JavaScript
+Ensure you have Node Package Manager (``npm``) installed for JavaScript.

-1. ``git clone LINK`` this repository
+1. ``git clone LINK``
 2. ``cd personal-website/client``
 3. ``npm install``
 4. ``npm run start`` to run dev mode
+5. ``npm run build`` to create optimized version